pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

             # load our saved settings
             self.manager.loadSettings(self)

-            # connect up the 'enabled changed' signal, its a signal thats emitted
+            # connect up the 'enabled changed' signal, its a signal that's emitted
             # when the plugin.enabled state is changed somehow, obviously our
             # plugin has to take note of that and disable/enable its functionality
             # accordingly